aumsoni2002/ASP.NET-Album-and-Playlist-Management-Web-App/README.md

 ## 📚 Assignment Overview 📚

-In this assignment, you will develop a web app that displays lists of Album, MediaType, Track, and Playlist objects, and empowers users to add new Track objects while managing many-to-many associations within Playlist objects.
+In this assignment, I have developed a web app that displays lists of Album, MediaType, Track, and Playlist objects, and empowers users to add new Track objects while managing many-to-many associations within Playlist objects.
 The project adheres to recommended system design guidance and emphasizes technical excellence.

 ## 👨‍💻 Technology Stack 👩‍💻